Waiinu site

 Obtaining resource consent

-We have not yet lodged a resource consent application and are still considering possible consenting pathways.
+We have not yet lodged a resource consent application and are still considering possible consenting pathways, including the new process set out in the Fast-Track Approvals Bill currently before Parliament.

 Regardless of the final consenting pathway, we remain committed to thorough planning processes and timely, open engagement with those in the local area.